coyotte508/minijava/README.md

  and assume a default value when undefined or set to `null`
 * No `return` keyword, last expression is the return value.
 If a return value of `Void` is expected, the last expression can have any type.
 * Cast has +++ priority, `(A)b.x` is the same as `((A)b).x`
-* `this` is mandatory when calling up a member variable / function
 * Strings can be delimited by simple or double quotes
 * two built-ins : `print_int` and `print_string`
 * Parentheses have their natural role, but they can also act as `begin` / `end`